Dawn project or the end of Aurora

 Will I still be able to test add-ons with Developer Edition?

-You can continue to test unsigned add-ons on Nightly builds or load WebExtensions temporarily in Beta and Release builds.
+Yes.
+You can also test unsigned add-ons on Nightly builds or load WebExtensions temporarily in Beta and Release builds.

 How will you mitigate the quality risk from cutting 6-8 weeks of stabilization from the cycle?